jamesplease/bestfetch/README.md

 ### Motivation

-A common feature of librareis or frameworks that make HTTP requests is that they deduplicate requests that are exactly the same.
+A common feature of libraries or frameworks that make HTTP requests is that they deduplicate requests that are exactly the same.
 I find that deduplicating requests is a useful feature that makes sense as a standalone lib.